top of page

 A safe space to explore who you are

-I provide one-to-one support for adult clients online via Zoom.
+My service provides one-to-one support for adult clients, online via Zoom.

-Addressing issues such as Anxiety, ADHD, Bereavement, Relationships, Stress, Loss, Health Challenges, Confidence, and Trauma.
+Some of the issues people come and talk to me about include: Anxiety, ADHD, Bereavement, Relationships, Stress, Loss, Health Challenges, Confidence, and Trauma.

-I have a particular focus on helping clients with inattention ADHD explore their true selves and navigate their experiences of loss (whether it be a relationship, a role, job, self or a way of being), grief and bereavement.
+I have a particular focus on helping clients with inattention ADHD explore their true selves and navigate their experiences of loss, grief and bereavement.
+This could be losses relating to relationships, status, role, self or a way of being.

-You've been holding it together - being the capable one, the strong one, the one people usually rely on.
+• Do you feel you've been holding it together - being the capable one, the strong one, the one people usually rely on?
 But those ways of holding it together are not working anymore and you're struggling.

 You are not alone!
 What is happening for you is not all there is.
 Let's look at how it could be different together.